open-contracting/standard/docs/guidance/publish/change_history.md

 ### Contract Amendment

-Due to unforeseen complications with subsistence in the area of the works, the procuring entity and the supplier agree to a contract extension to cover the additional time and cost required to complete the works.
-The procurement system is updated with the new contract value and period and a modification notice is issued, this is represented in OCDS as a new release with the 'contractAmendment' tag.
+Unexpected complications causes delays in the construction work.
+Because of them the procuring entity and the supplier agree to a contract extension.
+This will cover the extra time and cost required to complete the works.

+The publisher updates their procurement system with the new contract value and period.
+They issue a modification notice through the system.
+They also create a new OCDS with the 'contractAmendment' tag to represent the notice.

-Refer to the amendments worked example for more information on how contract amendments are modelled in OCDS.
+Note that contract amendments in OCDS involves more modelling considerations.
+Refer to the amendments worked example for guidance on the topic.

-The record for the contracting process is updated with an entry in the releases list for the new contract amendment release.
-The compiled release reflects the new values, and the versioned release shows new entries for the contract’s value and end date.
+The publisher updates the record for the contracting process with the new release.
+The compiled release has the new values.
+The versioned release shows new entries for the contract’s value and end date.

 ```eval_rst